-DDR processes are often conducted in contexts where the majority of combatants and fighters are youth, an age group defined by the United Nations (UN) as those between 15 and 24 years of age.
+DDR processes are often conducted in contexts where the majority of combatants and fighters are youth, a group defined by the United Nations as those between 15 and 24 years of age.
 If DDR processes cater only to younger children and mature adults, the specific needs and experiences of youth may be missed.
 DDR practitioners shall promote the participation, recovery and sustainable reintegration of youth, as failure to consider their needs and opinions can undermine their rights, their agency and, ultimately, peace processes.

 In countries affected by conflict, youth are a force for positive change, while at the same time, some young people may be vulnerable to being drawn into conflict.
 To provide a safe and inclusive space for youth, manage the expectations of youth in DDR processes and direct their energies positively, DDR practitioners shall support youth in developing the necessary knowledge and skills to thrive and promote an enabling environment where young people can more systematically have influence upon their own lives and societies.
-The reintegration of youth is particularly complex due to a mix of underlying economic, social, political, and/or personal factors often driving the recruitment of youth into armed forces or groups.
-This may include social and political marginalization, protracted displacement, other forms of social exclusion, or grievances against the State.
-DDR practitioners shall therefore pay special attention to promoting significant participation and representation of youth in all DDR processes, so that reintegration support is sensitive to the rights, aspirations, and perspectives of youth.
-Their reintegration may also be more complex, as they may have become associated with an armed forces or group during formative years of brain development and social conditioning.
-Whenever possible, reintegration planning for youth should be linked to national reconciliation strategies, socioeconomic reconstruction plans, and youth development policies.
+The reintegration of youth is particularly complex due to a mix of underlying economic, social, political and personal factors often driving their recruitment into armed forces and groups.
+These factors may include social and political marginalization, protracted displacement, other forms of social exclusion or grievances against the State.
+DDR practitioners shall therefore pay special attention to promoting significant participation and representation of youth in all DDR processes, so that reintegration support is sensitive to the rights, aspirations and perspectives of youth.
+Whenever possible, reintegration planning for youth should be linked to national reconciliation strategies, socioeconomic reconstruction plans and youth development policies.

-The specific needs of youth transitioning to civilian life are diverse, as youth often require gender responsive services to address social, acute and/or chronic medical and psychosocial support needs resulting from the conflict.
-Youth may face greater levels of societal pressure and responsibility, and as such, be expected to work, support family, and take on leadership roles in their communities.
+The specific needs of youth transitioning to civilian life are diverse, as youth often require gender-responsive services to address social as well as acute and/or chronic medical and psychosocial support needs resulting from the conflict.
+Youth may face greater levels of societal pressure and responsibility, and, as such, be expected to work, support family, and take on leadership roles in their communities.
 Recognizing this, as well as the need for youth to have the ability to resolve conflict in non-violent ways, DDR practitioners shall invest in and mainstream life skills development across all components of reintegration programming.

 As youth may have missed out on education or may have limited employable skills to enable them to provide for their families and contribute to their communities, complementary programming is required to promote educational and employment opportunities that are sensitive to their needs and challenges.
-This may include support to access formal education, accelerated learning curricula, or market-driven vocational training coupled with apprenticeships or 'on-the-job' (OTJ) training to develop employable skills.
-Youth should also be supported with employment services ranging from employment counselling, career guidance and information on the labour market to help youth identify opportunities for learning and work and navigate the complex barriers they may face when entering the labour market.
-Given the severe competition often seen in post-conflict labour markets, DDR processes should support opportunities for youth entrepreneurship, business training, and access to microfinance to equip youth with practical skills and capital to start and manage small businesses or cooperatives and should consider the long-term impact of educational deprivation on their employment opportunities.
+This may include support to access formal education, accelerated learning curricula or market-driven vocational training coupled with apprenticeships or on-the-job training to develop employable skills.
+Youth should also be supported with services including employment counselling, career guidance and information on the labour market to help them identify opportunities for learning and work and navigate the complex barriers they may face when entering the labour market.
+Given the steep competition often seen in post-conflict labour markets, DDR processes should support opportunities for youth entrepreneurship, business training and access to microfinance to equip youth with practical skills and capital to start and manage small businesses or cooperatives and should consider the long-term impact of educational deprivation on their employment opportunities.